joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 ```
 Here we specify `token-id` as `1` based on the previous output of `luksDump`.
 Specify it correspondingy depending on what the token number is on your output of `luksDump`.

-Now repeat the steps from [TPM enrollment](https://github.com/joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/edit/main/README.md#12-enrolling-the-tpm) to renroll to the TPM.
+Now repeat the steps from [TPM enrollment](https://github.com/joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2?tab=readme-ov-file#12-enrolling-the-tpm) to renroll to the TPM.

-With this the guide has mostly covered on how to install Arch Linux, Encrypt disk with LUKS2 , use logical volumes with LVM2, how to setup Secure Boot, and how to enroll the TPM.
+With this, the guide has mostly covered on how to install Arch Linux, Encrypt disk with LUKS2 , use logical volumes with LVM2, how to setup Secure Boot, and how to enroll the TPM.

 The only steps remaining are to install a Desktop Environment or a Window Manager, which this guide, unfortunately, will not cover.